-First, let me commend you for taking the initial step of wholesaling: developing the right mindset and moving forward.
-Real estate is a complicated industry riddled with confusing verbiage and complex strategies, but I digress.
+First, let me commend you for taking the initial step of wholesaling houses: developing the right mindset and moving forward.
+Real estate is a complicated industry riddled with confusing jargon and complex strategies, but I digress.
 Real estate is only as complicated as you make it.
 It’s entirely possible to break down real estate wholesaling into manageable steps.
-Having said that, there are goals each investor should set for their first few months in the industry.
+There are goals each investor should set for their first few months in the industry.
 They are as follows.

 The first month of real estate wholesaling really has more to do with preparation than anything else.
 That said, those looking to land their first wholesale deal should mind due diligence and pay special consideration to the following goals within the first month of initiating a wholesaling campaign:

 If you haven’t started already, compile a list of potential buyers that would be interested in any deals you come across.
 Otherwise known as a buyers list, the contacts you manage to accumulate should represent a contingent of people you would feel perfectly comfortable calling in the event you land a deal.
-It’s worth noting, however, that the list doesn’t need to be exhaustive, nor does it need to eclipse 100 names in the first month of its existence.
-Instead, I recommend starting off slow; there is nothing wrong with gathering five to 10 prospective buyers, so long as they are quality leads and contribute to your goals.
-In fact, I highly recommend focusing on quality over quantity in your first month of real estate wholesaling.
+However, it’s worth noting that the list doesn’t need to be exhaustive, nor does it need to eclipse 100 names in the first month of its existence.
+Instead, I recommend starting slow; there is nothing wrong with gathering five to 10 prospective buyers, so long as they are quality leads and contribute to your goals.
+I highly recommend focusing on quality over quantity in your first month of real estate wholesaling.

 It’s imperative for anyone looking to succeed in real estate wholesaling to treat it as a business.
 And while it’s entirely possible to succeed in wholesaling when you view it as a hobby, the benefits increase exponentially the more time you invest.
 That said, if you intend to make a career out of real estate wholesaling, you must treat it like the business it deserves to be treated as.